 Is It Necessary To Be Baptized?

 First, we need to consider the example of Jesus Christ.
-He, along with many others, came to John the Baptist to be baptized, yet Jesus had never sinned.
-Jesus was setting an example of obedient humility.
+He, along with many others, came to John the Baptist to be baptized.
+Jesus, even though he never sinned, considered it important to be baptized.
+By doing so he set an example of obedient humility.
 If Jesus, the sinless Son of God, humbled Himself by allowing a sinful man to baptize Him, we need to ask ourselves what’s stopping us from being baptized.

 Any hesitance we might have as to the importance of baptism should be weighed against our desire to please our Lord.
 He clearly expects it as a part of our believing and becoming children of God.
 If we wish to please Him, we will not be interested in the hypothetical question, “Can I be saved without being baptized?”
 For Jesus said, “If you love me, you will obey what I command” (John 14:15).